Signal representation and orthogonality

 In a similar fashion, for discrete-time signals, dot product can be defined as

-For finite N N -length signals, dot product can be defined as
+For finite N N -length signals, dot product is defined as

 Fourier Series

 As in vectors, orthogonal signals are extensively used in representation of signals.
-Very often, they form the building blocks for various ways of signal representation.
-For example, in Fourier series analysis, a periodic signal is represented using sinusoids as follows:
+They often form the building blocks for various signal representations.
+For example, in trigonometric Fourier series analysis, a periodic signal x(t) \mathbf{x}(t) is represented using sinusoids as follows:

 Haar Wavelet

 Orthogonality is a recurring feature of many other signal representations, for example wavelet decomposition.
 In wavelet theory, a mother wavelet function is used to generate the building blocks by performing scaling and translation of this function.
 The set of functions (wavelets) thus generated form a pairwise orthogonal set of signals.
-These building blocks can be used to represent any continuous real function with finite support.
+These building blocks can be used to represent almost any arbitrary signal with finite support.

-As an example, consider the Haar mother wavelet and its scaled and translated version with scale factor n and shift k given by,
+As an example, consider the Haar mother wavelet ψ(t) \psi(t) and its scaled and translated version with scale factor n n and shift k k given by,

 ψ(t)={10t<12112t<10otherwise. \psi(t) = \left\{\begin{matrix} 1 \quad 0\leqslant t < \frac{1}{2}\\ -1 \quad \frac{1}{2}\leqslant t < 1\\ 0 \quad \text{otherwise.} \end{matrix}\right.